shivajiva101/KlipperWrt/README.md

  A guide to get _**Klipper**_ with _**fluidd**,_ _**Mainsail**_ or _**Duet-Web-Control**_ on OpenWrt embeded devices like the _Creality Wi-Fi Box_.

+ If you are new to all this, you should checkout the [Wiki](https://github.com/shivajiva101/KlipperWrt/wiki)

  **IMPORTANT: Switch to the tag of the version you want to install BEFORE using the information in this document to ensure you are syncronised to the core packages, scripts and instructions!**

  ---------------------------------------------------------------------------------